empoyoyoy/GOT/README.md

 ## Synopsis
-This Project is called Rio's Library this project is enabled for cataloging books into the library; In this Project A User can register for its User account; User Account is defined as a Librarian and a Bookworm A Librarian can add/edit/update return and borrow books.
+This Project is called Rio's Library this project is enabled for cataloging books into the library; <br />
+In this Project A User can register for its User account; User Account is defined as a Librarian and a Bookworm <br />
+A Librarian can add/edit/update return and borrow books. <br />
 A Bookworm can borrow books and cannot see borrowed books from the book list

 ## Motivation